Oakwood is SDSU's literary and art magazine, edited by SDSU students.

 Briggs Library, through its Open Prairie archive, has generously begun the process of digitizing and archiving previous issues of Oakwood from the very beginning.
 You can see those issues here.

-Keep up to date with our submission and release cycle by following us our Facebook page.
+Keep up to date with our submission and release cycle by following us on our Facebook page.